Chao-Xi/jxazurebook/docs/az104/10webapp.md

 Using custom domains, **rather than using the Azure-provided domain name**, which is our `appname.azurewebsites.net`

 `appname.azurewebsites.net`, which is our Azure-provided domain name.
-Don't want our users to access this, because **it's not a common name add an A record and assign that A record the value of the public IP address of our web application.** A
+Don't want our users to access this, because **it's not a common name add an A record and assign that A record the value of the public IP address of our web application.**

 Use the Azure-provided TXT record, and this TXT record is going to validate our ownership of this domain.